mozilla/legal-docs/en/hubs_privacy_notice.md

 __Account information:__ To publish a scene or avatar to Hubs, a user must have a Hubs account.
 Mozilla will receive and store a hashed version of their email address to allow them to log in and view their 3D Room models and Avatars.

 ## Information We Collect about Your Subscription
-__Firefox account information.__ A Hubs subscription requires a Firefox account, which sends Mozilla your email address, locale, and IP address.
-Learn more about [Firefox account data practices](https://www.mozilla.org/privacy/firefox/#firefox-accounts-join-firefox).
+__Mozilla account information.__ A Hubs subscription requires a Mozilla account, which sends Mozilla your email address, locale, and IP address.
+Learn more about [Mozilla account data practices](https://www.mozilla.org/privacy/firefox/#firefox-accounts-join-firefox).

-__Location information.__ Mozilla receives your IP address from your Firefox account when you sign up for and use the service.
+__Location information.__ Mozilla receives your IP address from your Mozilla account when you sign up for and use the service.
 We use the IP address in order to approximate your location because Mozilla VPN is currently only available in certain countries.

 __Payment information.__ When you subscribe to the Services, you will send payment through one of our third-party payment providers: Stripe, Apple, PayPal, or Google Pay.
 Mozilla receives a record of your account (including your billing address and the last four digits of your payment method) and the status of your account’s subscription, but does not store your full payment details.
 The payment providers may also collect personal transactional data or device information via cookies and similar technologies to operate and improve their service.
-You can learn more about how these companies use and process your data by reviewing their Privacy Policies, which are available on each of their respective websites.
+You can learn more about how these companies use and process your data by reviewing their Privacy Notices, which are available on each of their respective websites.

 __Usage Information.__ We receive information about the rooms and users in your Hubs instance.
 For instance, we learn when you create and delete rooms, how many rooms are in your Hubs instance, and how many users are in each room.
 We also receive information about how much storage space your Hubs instance is using.